 As an Educator:

 Ai is committed to sharing the skills and passion for music and flute playing with budding musicians of all ages and levels.
 She provides private flute instruction in Cupertino, California.
-As a testament to Ai’s effectiveness as a teacher, her students earn recognition as concerto competition soloists, awards and distinctions at state and local levels such as principal flutist of California State Honor Band and Orchestra and youth orchestras, receive “Command Performance” ratings at CMEA festivals.
-Ai’s intermediate and advanced students volunteer for the concert organization Encores On Wheels, through which they share their excitement and joy for music with the community throughout the San Francisco Bay Area.
+As a testament to Ai’s effectiveness as a teacher, her students earn recognition as competition winners, concerto competition soloists, awards and distinctions such as principal flutist of California State Honor Orchestra and Bands, principal flutists in youth orchestras, receive “Command Performance” ratings at CMEA festivals, etc. Ai’s intermediate and advanced students volunteer for the concert organization Encores On Wheels, through which they share their excitement and joy for music with the community throughout the San Francisco Bay Area.